 Full details on how to make this cheesy egg toast are in the recipe card below, but here are the basics:

 Butter your slices of bread on both sides.
-Use a small glass (or biscuit cutter) and cut out circles (that’s where your eggs will go).
+Use a small drinking glass (or biscuit cutter) and cut out circles (that’s where your eggs will go).
 Don’t discard those circles.
 Fry ’em up with your cheesy egg toast!

-Place a couple of mounds of shredded cheddar cheese in a non-stick pan.
+Place a couple of mounds of shredded cheddar cheese in a non-stick frying pan.

-Place your slices of bread over the cheese, and crack an egg into each hole.
-Don’t forget those centre pieces!
-Put those in the pan too!
+Place your slices of bread over the cheese, and pour an egg into each hole.
+Add the centre pieces of the bread to the pan too.
 Cook until the cheese has melted and the eggs are starting to cook.

-Add a little butter to the pan, then flip your egg-in-the-holes to cook the other side.
+Add a little butter to the pan, then flip your egg-in-the-holes (and centre pieces) to cook the other side.
 Easy, right?

 Best Bread To Use